zakariaaithssain/it-certifications-pipeline/README.md

 Run the treamlit UI that will guide you throughout the pipeline steps.
 Orcrun each step independently from the run_step.py file (e.g. run_scraping.py to run scraping), as classes are built to be both compatible with the UI and runnable independently.

 # Note:
-Web scraping classes are HTML-structure sensitive, so any changing in the structure of the website could damage or totally break the scraper.
+Web scraping classes are HTML-structure sensitive, and the other classes depend on the scraping one, so any changes in the structure of a website could damage or totally break the scraper, hence the rest of the pipeline.
-In this case, consider debugging the class to find and replace the tag(s) and/or attribute(s) that have been changed.
+In this case, consider debugging the class to find and replace the tag(s) and/or attribute(s) that have been changed, and also the other classes if needed.
+Also consider opening an issue in the GitHub repository to notify me of the change, so that it can be fixed in the next release.